 - See a list of low-water native plants that support pollinators.

 - This publication from the Colorado Native Plant Society provides more details about gardening with native plants, including design, maintenance and watering.

 - Open Space and Mountain Parks provides tips and suggestions for gardening with native plants .

 Many common lawn and garden products contain insecticides, fungicides and other pesticides that are toxic to bees.
 Some can kill pollinators outright or weaken their immune system, affect their behavior so that they can’t remember how to get back to their nests or groom themselves and can affect their reproduction.
 Those products are systemic, meaning that they are taken up by the roots of the plants or through the surface of the leaves and distribute throughout the plant, including the nectar and pollen collected by bees.
 These flowers attract bees and then potentially harm them.
 The city banned the use of a group of systemic insecticides, the neonicotinoids, on public property to protect bees and many other insects and animals.
 The Xerces Society provides a that lists the names of the neonicotinoid ingredients and some common products that contain them.

 Other garden projects

 A number of organizations have special programs for native plant gardening, pollinator gardens, wildlife gardens and more.
 The objective for the Boulder Pollinator Garden Project is to combine all of these programs to better understand the quality and amount of pollinator and wildlife habitat in Boulder.
-If you've already signed up with one of these programs, we still need you to add this information to the Boulder Polliantor Garden map.
+If you've already signed up with one of these programs, we still need you to add this information to the Boulder Pollinator Garden map.
 This information will be used to improve and expand crucial urban habitat.
 You can add a Boulder Pollinator Garden sticker to your existing sign.
-Just contact the city (see details below).
+Just contact us.

 Other important features for pollinator gardens